ga4gh/vrs/docs/source/appendices/associating-annotations.rst

 Associating Annotions with VR Objects
 =====================================

 This example demonstrates how to associate information with VR objects.
+Although the examples use the |vr-python| library, the principles apply regardless of implementation.

 Information is never embedded within VR objects.
 Instead, it is associated with those objects by means of their ids.
 This approach to